ska-sa/katgpucbf/doc/signal_path.rst

 ====================

 This section gives a logical overview of the signal path.
-The actual implementation may split or combine steps for efficiency; refer to the :doc:`fgpu.design` and :doc:`xbgpu.design` sections for details.
+The actual implementation is mathematically equivalent (when ignoring floating-point rounding errors), but it splits, combines, and reorders steps for efficiency;
+refer to the :doc:`fgpu.design` and :doc:`xbgpu.design` sections for details.

 Edges in diagrams are annotated to indicate the data type.
 The following types are used: